- Off road parking

 - Washing machine

 Over four floors.
-Four bedrooms: 1 x ground floor king-size double with sitting area & en-suite double shower, basin & WC, 1 x 1st floor twin, 1 x 2nd floor twin, 1 x 3rd floor king-size double.
+Four bedrooms: 1 x ground floor king-size double with sitting area & en-suite double shower, basin & WC, on far side of arch.
+1 x 1st floor twin, 1 x 2nd floor twin, 1 x 3rd floor king-size double.
 Bathroom with roll-top bath, separate double shower, basin & WC.
 Spacious kitchen with large dining table, leading upstairs to the 1st floor main sitting room.
 2nd sitting room/games room on 1st floor.
 Each sitting room has a balcony overlooking courtyard.

 This property offers the following short breaks: